 The Swenson Center library contains approximately 20,000 books, periodicals, and audio/visual materials related to the Swedish-American experience in North America.
 The library is especially strong in Swedish-American imprints, which are books published in Swedish in the United States.

-The Swenson Center's archives contains unpublished primary source material including manuscripts, records, photographs, and more, measuring approximately 800 linear feet.
-The archival collection contains both personal papers and organization/institution records.
+The Swenson Center's archival collections contain unpublished primary source material including manuscripts, records, photographs, and more, measuring approximately 800 linear feet.

-Vertical files are reference files compiled by Swenson Center staff on a variety of topics.
+- Vertical Files: An index to reference files compiled by Swenson Center staff on a variety of topics.